West Sussex County Council: Governance

 Much of the county is also covered by civil parishes, which form a third tier of local government.

 Political control

-The council has been under Conservative majority control since 1997.
+The council has been under no overall control since 2026, having previously been under Conservative majority control since 1997.
+Following the 2026 election, a coalition of the Liberal Democrats, Green Party, Labour and Local Alliance formed to run the council, led by Liberal Democrat councillor Jay Mercer.

 Political control of the council since the 1974 reforms has been as follows: